 A back up study is being prepared to develop options on how each community local distribution plans to address outages.
 Wataynikaneyap is solely responsible for transmission.

 Wataynikaneyap is not proposing a connection to the Ring of Fire at this time.

 Connecting to a transmission line is very expensive and an individual customer has to pay for hook-up outside of the local distribution area.

-Your electricity bill comes from your local distribution company - (HORCI or IPA).
+Your electricity bill comes from your local distribution company - (HORCI, IPA, HONI).
 Wataynikaneyap does not bill electricity customers or control electricity rates.
 The Ontario Energy Board sets electricity rates.

 Copyright © 2012 Wataynikaneyap Power.
 All rights reserved. | Powered by K-Net.